The Away Debacle: Is Judgment the Answer to Leadership Accountability?

 Those of us propping up the tech ecosystem with our labor, our attention, and our investment have our own responsibility to ask more difficult questions.

 The tech ecosystem is beautiful and wondrous.
 It has been an engine for economic development and innovation unmatched in human history.
-But as the ecosystem matures, like a country emerging from early industrialization, we have a responsibility to have open conversations about taking concerted steps toward sustainability.
+But as the ecosystem matures, we have a responsibility to have open conversations about taking concerted steps toward sustainability.
 Sustainability not of the economic engine itself, but of the institutions and the human lives that make up those institutions.

 Leaders acting badly are usually suffering.
 So are employees.
 So are their boards and investors.